Wash your face, dress yourself,

 I’m sure you really know.

 I didn't actually know that there really was a National Verb Day, but there is.
 There must be a day for everything under the sun, and including the sun, ie SUNDAY of course.
-National Verb Day was 5 March, 2012 - but why not have one in your class.
+Why not have a special "verb day" in your class.
 Can you think of new verbs - or give your class ten minutes to write down as many verbs as they can which relate to what they have done since they got up this morning.
 I see the children of America this year invented the word "straddle" but you will need to read the article to decide what it means.
 How many verbs are there in the above poem?
 Your teacher could give you ten minutes to write them all down and see who finds the most, not repeating them, of course.
 Make a picture for National Verbies Day and if you can email the best one in the class, I will put it with this poem.
 So you have lots of ideas for National Verbies Day - but which day shall we make it for later in the year?